SpenceKonde/DxCore/megaavr/extras/SerialImplementationNotes.md

 ## Constants no longer in variant files
 We removed a bunch of constants that didn't vary from the variant files.
 For backwards compatibility we generate in UART_swap.h.
 There's no HWSERIALn_MUX_COUNT - it's named MUXCOUNT_USARTn and calculated in UARTswap.h

 * HWSERIAL1
 * HWSERIAL1_DRE_VECTOR
 * HWSERIAL1_DRE_VECTOR_NUM
 * HWSERIAL1_RXC_VECTOR
 * HWSERIAL1_MUX_COUNT
 We know what the names of the vectors are gonna be.
 So why #define them?
 The vector numbers were only used for the buggy ISR elevating routine that caused race condition hangs!

 Invalid mux options are not required to be mentioned nor bogus pins #defined for them in the variants.
 We will start from the highest numbered mux.
 If it's defined, we check the next lowest until we get to 0.
 Whenever we don't see one defined, we #define a placeholder row in the table (don't worry, only 3 bytes each, we've saved more flash than that so far).
-I was also noted that every pin numbering puts TX and RX of every pin next to eachother in the same order.
+I was also noted that every pin numbering puts TX and RX of every pin next to each other in the same order.
 So we rely on that explicitly now.

 Valid mux options must define the mux mux code itself, plus the pins associated with it.
 ### Before